StevenWeir038/Artisan-Yarns/README.md

 **Could Have**
 - n/a

 Exploring the scope shows the above features to be critical even for a basic e-commerce site.

-## **Structure**
-flowcharts
+Nearing the end of the project, achieving them all feels a little too neat.
+There are always more useful features to develop/include.

 ### **User Stories**